secludedfox/PyDEC-MAIN/README.md

 Now run `StartPyDEC.bat`

-This window will look like it's doing nothing but no logging/prints have been added to this file, *yet*...
+This window should say `Waiting For Alerts...`

 Next, you'll need to look at your default audio input.

-The monitor script **only** uses it, so make sure it is set to the correct one you want to use
+The monitor script **only** uses it, so make sure it is set to the correct one you want to use.
+\
+(We reccomend using a virtual audio cable to monitor a stream)

 Then run `StartMon1.bat`